Medical records condensation: a roadmap towards healthcare data democratisation: Results

 On Coswara, we apply DC to a distinct clinical scenario, namely diagnosing Covid-19 from acoustic features of breathing sounds.
 Considering the achieved DNN accuracy, this task is more formidable than the mortality prediction on PhysioNet-2012 or MIMIC-III.
 All 11 DNNs learnt with the original train set of 46.27 MBs, as reported in Table \ref{tab:sum_up} and Fig. \ref{fig: covid_b_res}c, can only acquire an average test AUC = 0.737 (SD 0.017), which is less satisfying than that of PhysioNet-2012 or MIMIC-III.
 Constrained by the AUCs from the original data, the condensed groups of 80, 40, and 20 instances orient DNNs to achieve AUCs = 0.737 \textrightarrow~0.642, 0.641, and 0.632, a drop of around 9.6\% AUC.
 DC compresses the disk usage from 46.21 MBs of original into 1.88, 0.94, and 0.47 MBs (80, 40, and 20 condensed instances), respectively, saving 96.0\% space.
 Fig. \ref{fig: covid_b_res}a depicts the AUC comparisons of each architecture, and the overall trend is consistent as in PhysioNet-2012 or MIMIC-III.

-Across three datasets, we can observe that the deep-learning utility of the original data, represented by the average AUC of 11 DNNs, is vastly kept in the condensed data, despite the consolidated volumes and varying clinical scenarios.
-Notably, the generality of dataset condensation to unseen neural architectures also raises the values of DC for sharing healthcare data. \\
+Across three datasets, we can observe that the deep-learning utility of the original data, represented by the average AUC of 11 DNNs, is vastly kept in the condensed data across varying clinical scenarios, despite the consolidated volumes that facilitate the data storage and transfer.
+Notably, the generality of dataset condensation to unseen neural architectures also raises the values of DC in data democratisation. \\

 \textbf{Condensed data can lead to a revved convergence of deep models.} Sharing the condensed data can introduce another attractive property to AI research: it can accelerate the convergence of DNNs and thus alleviate time costs.
-To describe this benefit, we plot the learning curves of TCN-\textbeta~trained on PhysioNet-2012's original and condensed set in Fig. \ref{fig: learning_curve}a, and the learnings curves of TRSF-\textalpha~on MIMIC-III in Fig. \ref{fig: learning_curve}b, respectively.
+To describe this benefit, we plot the learning curves of TCN-\textbeta~trained on PhysioNet-2012's original and condensed set in Fig. \ref{fig: learning_curve}a, and the learning curves of TRSF-\textalpha~on MIMIC-III in Fig. \ref{fig: learning_curve}b, respectively.
 We can observe from Fig. \ref{fig: learning_curve}a that on PhysioNet-2012, it takes approximately 370 training steps for TCN-\textbeta~ to attain convergence (denoted by the red dotted line) on the original train set.
 The same network trained on 80 condensed samples converges at step = 370 \textrightarrow~19, saving 93.1\% of training time.
 Likewise, as shown in Fig. \ref{fig: learning_curve}b, the average time for TRSF-\textalpha~to converge in the original MIMIC-III train set is \numprint{1860} training steps, while substantially fewer convergence steps = \numprint{1860} \textrightarrow~81 are required on the condensed set of 1200 instances, which accelerates the training session by 95.6\%.
 We enclose the learning curves of addition networks in Supplementary Note 3.